ballerina-platform/ballerina-distribution/examples/ftp-client-write/ftp_client_write.md

 # FTP client - Write file

-The FTP client is used to perform CRUD operation on remote files/directories using the FTP protocol.
-This sample includes putting file content with default configurations using the default port number.
+The FTP client can be used to write files to a remote server using the FTP protocol.
+An `ftp:Client` can be created with default configurations and the `put` API can be used to put a file on the server.

 ::: code ftp_client_write.bal :::